DFDT

 Difluorodiphenyltrichloroethane (DFDT) is a chemical compound.
 Its composition is the same as that of the insecticide DDT, except that two of DDT's chlorine atoms are replaced by two fluorine atoms.

-DFDT was developed as an insecticide by German scientists during World War II, partly to avoid having to pay license fees for DDT.
-It was documented by Allied military intelligence, but remained in obscurity after the war.
+DFDT was developed as an insecticide by German scientists during World War II.
+It is possible that Hoechst wanted to avoid license fees for DDT to Schering or the original developer J. R. Geigy (the later Ciba-Geigy).
+It was documented by Allied military intelligence, but for Americans it remained in obscurity after the war.

 In 2019, New York University chemists reported that DFDT and a mono-fluorinated derivative, MFDT, might be a more effective insecticide than DDT, and might therefore be used to combat malaria with less of an environmental impact.
-A later study, however, found that "DFDT is unlikely to be a viable public health vector control insecticide".
+A later study of DFDT found it to be encumbered by the same resistance as DDT while being less effective in Drosophila melanogaster, and "unlikely to be a viable public health vector control insecticide".